Other sources of information are the Reference Manual, the User Manual, and the Sylvester Docs for vectors and matrices.

 locations within the viewport.
 The transformation from Dw to Px is

-instance variable.
+stored in the _trans instance variable.
 This is an affine

 transformation matrix (using homogeneous